 Farmer Mac operates in four primary lines of business: farm and ranch, USDA guarantees, rural utilities, and institutional credit.
-In the farm and ranch business line, most activity is from Farmer Mac promising to buy specific agricultural mortgages under future adverse conditions by selling "long-term standby purchase agreements" to financial institutions.
-The purchase agreements guarantee loans against default risk, while the originating lender retains interest rate risk and loan servicing responsibilities.
+In the farm and ranch business line, most activity is from Farmer Mac purchasing and retaining eligible agricultural mortgage loans.
+In that line of business, Farmer Mac also guarantees securities held by third parties that are backed by eligible loans and promises to buy specific agricultural mortgages under future adverse conditions by selling "long-term standby purchase commitments" to financial institutions.
+The purchase commitments guarantee loans against default risk, while the originating lender retains interest rate risk and loan servicing responsibilities.

 In the guarantee line, Farmer Mac purchases the portion of loans that are guaranteed by USDA, thereby accepting the interest rate risk but carrying no default risk.
 The rural utilities business line involves mostly loans to rural electric cooperatives.
 The institutional credit portion supports the general obligations of eligible financial institutions, defined as having borrowers and portfolios that are eligible for other Farmer Mac business.

-At the end of 2019, Farmer Mac's total business volume (similar to assets) was \$21 billion, up 7% over 2018.
+As of September 30, 2020, Farmer Mac's total business volume (similar to assets) was \$22 billion, up 4% in nine months since the end of 2019.
 The largest share of Farmer Mac's business (nearly half) is in institutional credit, followed by farm and ranch, USDA guarantees, and rural utilities.
-Its core earnings (that exclude the effects of valuation fluctuations and infrequent or unusual transactions) was \$94 million in 2019, up 12% over 2018.
+Its core earnings (that exclude the effects of valuation fluctuations and infrequent or unusual transactions) was \$74 million for the first nine months of 2020, up 7% over the same period in 2019.